Content curation: A guide to content curation for learning and development (L&D)

 There are two streams of content styles.
 First there’s solo, a single person doing it and the other is a group of people.
 Solo seeking is very similar to a repository approach.
 Many solo content curations are often email newsletters sent out at regular times.

 People do complain about their overwhelming amount of email and yes, we do have a lot of email in our workplace.
 The reality is, email is still the most effective marketing medium we have.
-You should also think about using your social networks, like Totara Social for sharing content.
+You should also think about using your social networks, like Totara Engage for sharing content.

 The process of curating streams of content is similar to journalism.
 A process of figuring out what is news worth, researching, commenting and summaries and then sharing.
 In journalism it is usually a fast process.
 This is explored more in our Learning While Working podcast on Content curation: what L&D can learn from journalism.

 One of the most powerful aspects of the streaming approach is its a learning campaign which happens over time.
 You’re not building a new website you need to have your people access, you’re sending email messages to people to share the learning.
 One Sprout Labs client has the idea of three at three.
 Where every Wednesday at 3:00 pm they send a message to the whole organisation with three resources that should only take three minutes for people to engage with.

 One example of a solo content curator is Mike Taylor with his weekly Ask, Share, Learner newsletter.
 In the past, Mike was on a Learning While Working podcast and he was part of the first Learning While Working virtual conference In a ‘off mic conversation’ Mike was asked how he got it all done every week?
 Mike said, “I sit down over breakfast and go through my Feedly and the newsletter's just a summary of the best stuff I've come across in Feedly during the week.”